acsasilveira/acsasilveira/README.md

 🍽️ | Developed a system to reduce food waste at the CEFET-MG Campus Varginha Student Restaurant as part of a Scientific Initiation Project -> <a href= "https://rucefetmg.flutterflow.app/">https://rucefetmg.flutterflow.app</a>

 📱 | Developing the mobile app: <a href="https://github.com/stars/acsasilveira/lists/mobile">"Healthy Mind"</a>

+🖥 | WOrking on IT Support Area on -> <a href="https://cardosofreire.adv.br/"> Cardoso Freire Consultoria Jurídica </a>

 #